 Loading, please wait...

-Internet Security Advice for Business Travelers
+Internet Security Advice for Business Travellers

-Simple measures can be taken in order to ensure greater internet safety while traveling.
+Simple measures can be taken in order to ensure greater internet safety while travelling.
 The following are a number of useful tips for any business traveler desiring to securely protect their personal and business-related data while on the go.

 Encrypting devices, data, calls, social networks, chats, and everything else in your cyber world protects your data.
 If you cannot encrypt something for reasons such as laws of other nations, at least protect every device and account with a strong password.

-Beware Public Wi-Fi:
+Beware of public Wi-Fi:

 Installing anti-virus software on your devices before traveling is a critical measure of protection.
 Check also that the software is current and well trusted.